Drug And Alcohol Addiction In Santa Rosa, California

-Opiate drug addiction in California has reached epidemic levels.
+Opioid addiction in California has reached epidemic levels.
 Drug overdoses have caused twice the number of deaths in Sonoma County than motor vehicle accidents, and 80% of those overdoses were unintentional.
-According to the 2017 Public Health Review of Opioid Use, 126,000 Sonoma County residents have an opioid prescription – that’s 25% of the population.
-More than 900 residents have died from opioid drug overdose in the past 15 years, with the majority coming from the 45-59 years old age group.
+According to the 2017 Public Health Review of Opioid Use, 126,000 Sonoma County residents have an Opioid prescription – that’s 25% of the population.
+More than 900 residents have died from Opioid drug overdose in the past 15 years, with the majority coming from the 45-59 years old age group.

-The Committee for Health Care Improvement found that 58% of Sonoma County residents with an opioid prescription are female and that the three most frequently prescribed opioids include:
+The Committee for Health Care Improvement found that 58% of Sonoma County residents with an Opioid prescription are female and that the 3 most frequently prescribed Opioids include:

-From 2011-2014, there were at least 660 non-fatal opioid-related emergency room visits in Sonoma County.
-Prescription opioids were the cause for 75% of these ER visits; heroin was the cause for 25%.
+From 2011-2014, there were at least 660 non-fatal Opioid-related emergency room visits in Sonoma County.
+Prescription Opioids were the cause for 75% of these ER visits; Heroin was the cause for 25%.
 Research shows that 21% of the people who use medications for non-medical reasons obtain them from a doctor, and 64% obtain them from a friend or relative.
-As opiate abuse rates have continued to rise, Sonoma County is hoping to reduce the availability of the drugs by regulating physician prescribing practices and offering pill drop-offs throughout the county, so residents may safely dispose of their extra or unused opioids.
+As Opioid abuse rates have continued to rise, Sonoma County is hoping to reduce the availability of the drugs by regulating physician prescribing practices and offering pill drop-offs throughout the county.
+Pill drop-offs allow residents to safely dispose of their extra or unused medications.